What is Vision Therapy?

 For example, individuals with amblyopia, or “lazy eye,” can benefit from vision therapy by engaging in exercises that improve the connection between the affected eye and the brain.
 Similarly, individuals with convergence insufficiency, unable to keep their eyes working together while focusing on nearby objects, can benefit from exercises that improve eye teaming and coordination.

-Through vision therapy, the brain can reorganise its neural pathways in response to the new experiences and stimuli the therapy provides.
+Through vision therapy, the brain can reorganize its neural pathways in response to the new experiences and stimuli the therapy provides.
 This enables the brain to adapt and improve visual skills and abilities, leading to better vision and overall quality of life.

 Benefits of Vision Therapy and Brain Plasticity